gtrufitt/thinkingincomponents/dev/content/getting-buyin.md

 ## Getting Buy-In

 ### Creative Buy-In.
-- Easier for front-end to match the design
+- Easier for the front-end to follow through on design concepts
-- Consistent design across pages and elements
+- Easier to get a consistent design across pages and elements and see the in-consistencies
-- Easier to spot inconsistencies between design elements

-### Client Buy-In.
+### Client and Business Buy-In.
 - Easy to see the design in a variety of formats.

-### Business Buy-In.
 - Higher quality work
-- Increased 'velocity'
+- Increased velocity
+- Better processes for future work